 With an extensive and diverse self-released discography of four singles, one LP, and one EP, no reception. offers a little bit of everything, which makes sense considering her cited influences are restricted to no genre, from Halsey, to The Sex Pistols, to The Pretty Reckless.
 On her debut 2016 album Restless Heart, listeners will find 11 eclectic tracks spanning the genres of pop punk, alt rock, metal and dream pop, while her 2018 EP See Through shows her sliding comfortably into the pop punk genre.
 Her single Moon Girl, recorded in her friends’ college dorm room in 2017, garnered her attention from a queer fanbase and marked her most distinct venture into pop music.

 On all of her tracks released thus far, Claire writes all the music, plays all the instruments, and works closely in designing every aspect of the release—from the album art to the visuals to the promotional content.

-Around the same time Claire was in the studio recording, she was working on a short fiction piece—A Gentler Touch—largely inspired by her own complicated feelings of being in the closet in high school.
-Later in the year, the piece was awarded a National Gold Medal from Scholastic and put on display in New York City’s Parsons School of Design and Manhattan Pratt Gallery as part of the art.write.now! exhibit.
+In between musical releases, Claire works on her various writing projects, her most notable piece, A Gentler Touch, having earned her a National Gold Medal from Scholastic and put on display in New York City’s Parsons School of Design and Manhattan Pratt Gallery as part of the art.write.now!
+Exhibit in 2017.